mhprompt/mhprompt.github.io/_posts/2017-10-02-dangers-of-grief-in-the-tech-industry.md

 _Sally Perkins is a professional freelance writer with many years experience across many different areas.
 She made the move to freelancing from a stressful corporate job and loves the work-life balance it offers her.
 When not at work, Sally enjoys reading, hiking, spending time with her family and traveling as much as possible._

-_Sally is a guest blogger and kindly shared this story on aging with us._
+_Sally is a guest blogger and kindly shared this story on grief with us._